New Job. New friends. New language. New knowledge. New opportunities.

 The graduate of the program will be able to seek job opportunities in Institutional settings such as long term care, hospitals, assisted living, schools, as well as restaurants and hotels.

-- Theoretical and Practical Knowledge in Food Preparation and Service
+- Food Preparation and Service

 - Safe Food Handling and Work Safety